Terstegge/mbed-os-MSP432/README.md

 ### Testing

-The board can be tested with all available automatic Mbed OS tests.
+The board can be tested manually with all available automatic Mbed OS tests.
-To do this, first edit the file `mbed_app.json` to use the full Mbed OS functionality and the standard runtime c library.
+To do this, first edit the file `mbed_app.json` to use the full Mbed OS functionality and the standard runtime C library.
 The file should look like this:
 ```
 {